6402 Woodward Avenue

 1922 & 1945

-With long-standing retail neighbors, this corner infill project was especially important in stabilizing an important block.
+With long-standing retail neighbors, this corner infill project is especially significant in that it helps to stabilize an important block of Woodward.

 Stage of Development ?At the foundation of mentorship is a transparency of knowledge and practice.
 We choose to share our projects as they unfold – through all parts of the development process.

 A developer sees an opportunity in an existing building or vacant land and tests possible ideas for development to determine if they should commit.